MarketingPipeline/Python-Selenium-Action/README.md

 - Make changes as needed to the Python script <code>Selenium-Template.py</code>.

-- If you change the name Selenium-Template.py - reflect the changes in your GitHub Action <code>yaml</code> file.
+- If you change the name Selenium-Template.py - reflect the changes in the GitHub Action <code>Selenium-Action_Template.yaml</code> file.

+- Make changes as needed to the <code>Selenium-Action_Template.yaml</code> file.

 <br>